 Washington’s various monuments and memorials celebrate just about every significant moment in US history — from independence to the present.
 The National Archives house our founding documents, and the George Mason Memorial pays tribute to an unsung hero whose ideas inspired them.
 The Washington Monument, Mount Vernon and even the city’s name remind us how one man put country before self at a critical time.
 The Lincoln Memorial is a testament to leadership that saw us through our darkest night.
 The Martin Luther King, Jr. Memorial highlights our continuing struggle to ensure equal opportunity for all.
 Arlington Cemetery and the various war memorials recognize the sacrifices made to preserve our cherished freedom.
 So the allure of a DC War Memorial wedding (or one at any of these sites) is pretty clear.
 You get a venue that embraces the history of the country and the city.

-There is are three notable exceptions to this general rule, however.
+There are three notable exceptions to this general rule, however.
 The first is the aforementioned George Mason Memorial.
 You and your future spouse can tie the knot there surrounded by a lovely pansy garden set in a bucolic nook carved out of the urban landscape.
 The memorial’s namesake (and inspiration for the Bill of Rights) will watch over your nuptials from his seat on a bench at the front.

 The second spot that the NPS opens for weddings is the west lawn of the nearby Jefferson Memorial.
 You can exchange your vows with the monument’s gorgeous columns and dome rising behind you.
 You also have the side benefit of couples portraits next to the Tidal Basin.
 From its shores, your Washington DC wedding photographer can compose beautiful pictures of you with the Washington Monument in the background.

-The final option for wedding ceremonies on the National Mall is the DC War Memorial.
+The final option for ceremonies on the National Mall is a DC War Memorial wedding.
 An oft-overlooked part of the city’s landscape, this monument recognizes two very important things.
 The first is what DC’s sons and daughters have given to protect and defend our country.
 The second is more subtle and perhaps unintentional.
 The DC War Memorial also reminds us that the city has its own individual history.
 Though it does celebrate our collective narrative, Washington is also a community unto itself.
 It has its own past, which is both a part of and distinct from the history of our nation.
 So if you want a DC wedding venue that combines all of this, you cannot ask for a better spot.

-DC Wedding (81), DC wedding photographer (84), DC wedding photographers (93).
+DC Wedding (78), DC wedding photographer (81), DC wedding photographers (90).

 © 2020 Potok's World Photography -- Husband & Wife Washington DC Wedding Photographers